786mrnoor/web-development-notes/js/object-oriented/prototype-and-inheritence.md

 ## 2️⃣ What is a Prototype (chain)?

 In JavaScript, every object has an internal reference to another object called its **prototype**.

 When we access a property on an object:

 1. JavaScript **first checks** if the property exists on the object.
 2. If **not found**, it moves **up the prototype chain** to the object's prototype.
-3. This process continues until it reaches `Object.prototype`, which is the top of the chain.
+3. This process continues until the property is not found or it reaches `null`, which ends the chain.

 🔹 **Example: Checking Prototype**

 ```js
 const obj = {};
 console.log(Object.getPrototypeOf(obj)); // ✅ Outputs: {} (Object.prototype)
 ```

 ---

 ## 3️⃣ Constructor Functions & Prototypes